[Copilot Studio] Tried Displaying KPIs as Graphs in Chat: Two Routes Using Adaptive Cards and Code Interpreter

 3.3 Verifying Operation in the Test Chat

-In the test chat, send an utterance matching the trigger description (e.g., "Show me the ARR of CloudNova / StreamForge / Datapeak as a bar chart").
+In the test chat, send an utterance that matches the trigger description (e.g., "Show me the ARR of CloudNova / StreamForge / Datapeak as a bar chart").

-The card from the message node was returned, and the bar chart was actually rendered.
+The card from the message node is returned, and the bar chart was actually rendered.

-The test chat showing a bar chart of ARR for 3 companies rendered
+The test chat showing the ARR bar chart for three companies rendered

-Chart.VerticalBar was rendered in the test chat.
-The X-axis shows companies (CloudNova / StreamForge / Datapeak), the Y-axis shows ARR (millions JPY), and bars for the 3 companies are displayed
+Chart.VerticalBar rendered in the test chat.
+The X-axis shows companies (CloudNova / StreamForge / Datapeak), the Y-axis shows ARR (in millions of yen), and the bars for all three companies are displayed

-With generative orchestration turned on, in addition to displaying the card, the agent sometimes added a text summary with rankings or comments of its own.
+With generative orchestration turned on, in addition to displaying the card, the agent itself sometimes supplemented with a written summary comment and rankings.

-The chart (card) and insights (text) appeared together in the same response.
+The chart (card) and insights (text) were displayed side by side in the same response.

-In this verification, the following text was returned following the chart attachment.
+In this verification, the following text was returned after the chart attachment.

 Company ARR